MC Hammer: Return to EMI and Family Affair (1996–1998)

 In October 1996, Burrell and Oaktown signed with EMI, which saw the release of a compilation album of Hammer's hit singles prior to The Funky Headhunter.
-The album, titled Greatest Hits, featured 12 former hits.
+The album, titled Greatest Hits, featured twelve former hits.
 In 1998, another "greatest hits" album, called Back 2 Back Hits, was produced and released by CEMA.
-(Another compilation version of Back 2 Back was later released by Capitol Records in 2006.)
+Another compilation version of Back 2 Back was later released by Capitol Records in 2006.
 As Hammer's empire began to collapse when his last album failed to match the sales of its predecessors, and since he unsuccessfully attempted to recast himself in the "streetwise/hardcore rap" mold of the day, Hammer turned to a gospel-friendly audience.

-In 1998, M.C.
-Hammer released his first album in his new deal with EMI, titled Family Affair, because it was to introduce the world to the artists he had signed to his Oaktown Records (Geeman, Teabag, and Common Unity) as they made their recording debut.
+In 1998, Hammer released his first album in his new deal with EMI, titled Family Affair, because it was to introduce the world to the artists he had signed to his Oaktown Records (Geeman, Teabag, and Common Unity) as they made their recording debut.
 Technically his seventh album since his debut EP, this record was highly promoted on Trinity Broadcasting Network (performing a more gospel version of "Keep On" from his album Inside Out V), yet featured no charting singles and selling about 1,000 copies worldwide.
 The album also features a song written for Hammer by Tupac called "Unconditional Love".
 Hammer would later dance and read the lyrics to this song on the first VH1 Hip Hop Honors in 2004.

 A double album mostly about faith and family values, additional tracks from Family Affair are: "Put It Down", "Put Some Stop in Your Game", "Big Man", "Set Me Free", "Our God", "Responsible Father Shout", "He Brought Me Out", (Geeman Intro), "Eye's Like Mine", "Never Without You", "Praise Dance Theme Song", "Shame of the Name", (Smoothout Intro), (Teabag Intro), "Silly Heart", "I Wish U Were Free", (Common Unity Intro), "Someone to Hold to You", "Pray" (1998), "Let's Get It Started" (1998), and with "Hammer Music/Shouts/Tour Info" announcements between songs.
-The compact disks are also "PC Ready" with interactive features.
+The compact discs are also "PC Ready" with interactive features.
 After this album, new projects were rumored to be in the works, including an album (War Chest: Turn of the Century) and a soundtrack to the film Return to Glory: The Powerful Stirring of the Black Man, but neither appeared.